aryeelab/hichipper/README.md

 would yield the default output from **hichipper**.

 ## Output<a name="output"></a>

+### Per-run output files
 Each time the user runs **hichipper**, a `*.hichipper.log` file containing information pertaining to the flow of the software execution is placed in the `out` directory (specified by the `--out` flag).
-Unless otherwise specified, a file ending in `*_hichipper-qcReport.pdf` provides the quality control report for the samples.
-These are the global output files for each particular run.
+Unless otherwise specified, a file ending in `*_hichipper-qcReport.pdf` provides a summary quality control report for all samples.

+### Per-sample output files
 Per sample, six (yes, 6, but don't worry-- there's lots of redundancy) output files are created.
 They are:

 1. `*.stat` Key summary statistics that show the number of PETs meeting certain criteria